ADPRIMA logo

 "Tell them what you're going to say, say it, and then tell them what you said."

-Probably as much as any other "instructional method," direct teaching, also known as direct instruction, is both misunderstood but at the same time can be a powerful teaching tool in the classroom.
+The simple declarative sentence above illustrates one of the most powerful concepts described on ADPRIMA.
+Probably as much as any other "instructional method," direct teaching, also known as direct instruction, is both misunderstood, but at the same time can be a powerful teaching tool in the classroom.
+For new teachers, it provides an anchor, a proven technique and focus that can provide a measure of stability in those first hectic months of teaching.
 The name most associated with direct teaching is Madeline Hunter.
 Direct teaching is also associated with Clinical Teaching, Target Teaching, and Instructional Theory into Practice (TIP).
 To be sure, there are many who dismiss direct teaching as an ineffective model, but one must question such assertions with a deeper question: "Ineffective compared to what?"

 Direct teaching or direct instruction is a systematic way of planning, communicating, and delivering in the classroom.
 One does not become proficient at this, or any skill without practice and relevant feedback.
-Direct teaching is probably best for teaching skills, not understandings, and so, the teacher must practice these skills himself as perfectly as possible.
+Direct teaching is probably best for teaching skills, not understandings, and so, the teacher must practice these skills as perfectly as possible in an environment that encourages relevant feedback about the teaching performance..

 The following sites provide insight into Madeline Hunter's direct teaching model and ideas.
 The purpose is to provide information that can help you sharpen your skills and help you understand this sometimes maligned approach that can be a valuable part of your instructional repertoire.
 What follows is serious information.